sirishacyd/cmpe202_HealthClub-Membership-Management-system/README.md

 ### Application Features Based on Roles
 #### Healthclub Employee Features
 * Signup members and non-members to the app
-* Enroll non-members in the training sessions
+* Enroll members and non-members in the training sessions
 * Checkin and checkout members and non-members
 * Manage membership(Eg. Upgrade non-members to members)
 * Add new trainings